-Our Metal colouring Antiquing fluid (Tourmaline / Patination fluid) is used for the colouring and ageing Copper, Brass, Bronze, Pewter etc. It is fast, effective and etches the colour onto the surface of the metal.
+Priory Polishes Brown Metal colouring Antiquing fluid (Tourmaline / Patination fluid) is used for the colouring and ageing Copper, Brass, Bronze etc. It is fast, effective and etches a brown colour onto the surface of the metal.
 Our Brown Tourmaline, leaves a nice medium finish, If you prefer a slightly Darker finish please see our Black version.
 We also stock a Antiquing Fluid for Lead and Pewter.

 By a simple technique metals can be coloured with a layer of oxide, a few micron thick to provide an antique-like patina finish.